hplush/slowreader/docs/onboarding.md

 By default, anybody can make commits with your name.

-You can enable signing git commits to verify that these are commits really made by you.
+We recommend enable signing git commits to verify that these are commits really made by you.

 ```sh
 git config --global commit.gpgsign true